curtiscjohnson/RoboticsProject/README.md

 Simple 3D point clouds defining the collision cylinders for the arms are used, along with a box for Baxter's body, a thin box for the floor, and a sphere for the obstacle.
 Only physically possible collisions are checked.
 Used MATLAB 2019a and Peter Corke Robotics Toolbox

 ## Calling Matlab from Python
 See https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html to install python MATLAB engine.
+Note that since this project runs on Python3+, you need to use python3 setup.py install.

 Once installed, you need to add the matlab engine path to PYTHONPATH.
 For me, the matlab engine path is '/usr/local/MATLAB/R2019a/extern/engines/python/dist/matlab/engine/glnxa64'.